Best Oklahoma Adoption Resource for Foster Parents Whose Child Is Becoming Legally Free

 The Finalization Hearing: What to Expect

 Oklahoma district court finalization hearings are closed to the public.
 They typically last 20 to 60 minutes.
-Your attorney files the adoption petition, and the court schedules the hearing after the six-month supervision period is complete (or sooner if the court grants a waiver).
-Present at the hearing: the adoptive family, the child (if appropriate), the attorney, the caseworker or supervisor, and the judge.
+DHS legal assistance or private counsel may file the adoption petition, and the court schedules the hearing after the six-month DHS supervision period is complete (or sooner if the court grants a waiver).
+Present at the hearing: the adoptive family, the child (if appropriate), any attorney, the caseworker or supervisor, and the judge.

 The judge reviews the petition, the post-placement supervision report, and the home study.
 If everything is in order — consent, ICWA compliance, subsidy agreement, background clearances — the decree is entered.
 The finalization hearing is typically a celebration, not a proceeding with any uncertainty, for families who have prepared correctly.

 After finalization: an amended birth certificate is issued by the Oklahoma State Department of Health Vital Records section listing the adoptive parents.
 You receive the final decree of adoption.
-The child's SoonerCare eligibility continues.
+Adoption assistance may include continued SoonerCare eligibility for an eligible child; confirm the coverage terms.
 The three-month collateral attack period begins — after which, the adoption cannot be challenged for any reason.

 Tradeoffs: What the Guide Does and Does Not Replace